Translator for HPLC HINTS and TIPS for Chromatographers

 • A long stream of air bubbles were observed exiting the HPLC pump's gradient valve leading into the high pressure pump head, but no air bubbles were seen exiting the degasser's outlet line (IOW: The vacuum degasser may or may not be the cause, though it is critical to insure the degasser is clean and fully serviced before use.
 Have the degasser professionally serviced first before proceeding with troubleshooting.
 Using a damaged degasser will make it difficult to use the pump or run any valid tests as degassed solution is needed).
 This was observed on several of their HPLC systems, including the two used for this method.
 The fittings connecting the lines from the degasser module to the valve were correctly connected (as a loose connection would cause air to leak in and must be quickly ruled out).

 The cause was from one or more of the unused gradient valve positions leaking air into the flow path, changing the mobile phase composition.
 Of four possible mobile phase lines available (A,B,C,D), the client only had two lines connected to mobile phase bottles (A,B) with the remaining two lines left open to the air.
 The internal valve seals in the unused 'C' and 'D' valve positions had deformed, shrinking in size, sticking,leaking, allowing air to flow into the mobile phase on one of the channels.
 This resulted in a change of the organic composition % used in the method (due to a cross-flow leak), changing the peak retention times (as the actual mobile phase composition used in their gradient was different).
 I directed the HPLC pump's outlet line to waste, placed all of the solvent pickup bottle lines (A,B,C,D) in a beaker filled with IPA and allowed the pump to run pure IPA at 1 mL/min across each channel, one-at-a-time (100%), for ~ 20 minutes to re-hydrate the internal gradient valve seals.
 This was repeated with each valve position, then all of the lines were placed in fresh mobile phase solution, primed and flushed.
 The system was restarted and the method now ran showing the expected peak retention times.
-Instructions were provided which included regularly using all lines and valve positions, flushing weekly to maintain valve operation.
-Use all of the lines and flush the valve through all positions, one-at-a-time, on a regular basis.
+Instructions were provided which included regularly using all of the channels and valve positions plus flushing weekly to maintain valve operation.
+Use ALL of the lines and flush the valve(s) through all positions, one-at-a-time, on a regular basis.
 If prolonged flushing with pure IPA does not fix the leak, then it is time to replace the valve.
 All valves eventually wear out and must be included in maintenance inspections and checks.
 This is especially true when you purchase your HPLC system at an auction or from an 'equipment' reseller.
 Never assume that the 10+ year old HPLC valve is OK.
-Test it first.
+Test it first (e.g. Acetone tracer test).

-BTW: If you suspect that a cross-flow leaks exists on a gradient valve, then one method I use to check for leakage is to mix up a "Tracer" solution of pure organic (often ACN) that has 1% Acetone mixed in (for RP methods).
+Acetone Tracer Test: If you suspect that a cross-flow leak exists on a gradient valve, then one method I use to check for leakage is to mix up a "Tracer" solution of pure organic (often ACN) that has 1% Acetone mixed in (for RP methods).
 Remove the column and replace with a restriction capillary.
 Place the tracer solution on the valve position you suspect may be leaking at an appropriate flow rate and set it for 0%.
 Run one of the other channels with 100% (pure ACN in this example) and monitor the UV (265nm) for the presence of acetone.
 If the acetone leaks into the channel you are using, it will be easy to observe on the UV trace.
 So called "bubble" tests (introducing and monitoring the position of a gas bubble into the low pressure solvent line) are not reliable leak detection methods for small leaks.
 Use a tracer such as acetone to find the leaking channel(s).
 You can read more about these types of Valve Leakage tests in this article (Click Here).

 Saturday, June 26, 2021